-Things Change Simply By Observation
+Things Change Simply by the Act of Observation

 Everything we experience in our little corner of space, and in our small segment of time, is just a small part of the entire picture.
 It goes without saying that we are part of the puzzle.
 Our very own existence has a strong effect on the rest of the puzzle.

 Things on Earth are different because we are here.
 It's very possible that things in the outer limits of the Universe are also modified with every move we make.